Ophthalmic Technician Schools

 Volunteer State Community College’s associate of applied science degree in ophthalmic technician program is a one-plus-one program comprising one year of general education courses plus one year of ophthalmic-specific technical courses.
 Graduates will be eligible to take the certified ophthalmic technician exam.

 Triton College’s associate in applied science degree in ophthalmic technician program comprises 60 to 64 credits.
-Graduates of this program will be able to collect data for testing and treatment administration properly, interpret the patient’s present illness history for determining appropriate diagnostic testing, practice within OSHA safety regulations, safely apply proper procedures for testing, and utilize professionalism and effective communication skills for accurately providing a complete patient history.
+Graduates of this program will be able to collect data for testing and treatment administration properly, interpret the patient’s present illness history to determine appropriate diagnostic testing, practice within OSHA safety regulations, safely apply proper procedures for testing, and utilize professionalism and effective communication skills to provide a complete patient history accurately.

-The curriculum includes courses such as patient care introduction; medical terminology essentials; drug calculations; ocular anatomy & physiology; ophthalmic optics; ocular pharmacology; and ophthalmic procedures.
+The curriculum includes courses such as patient care introduction, medical terminology essentials, drug calculations, ocular anatomy and physiology, ophthalmic optics, ocular pharmacology, and ophthalmic procedures.

 List of Ophthalmic Technician Schools